 - Ensuring that all infrastructure components are secured to industry standards though managed permissions, firewalls and regular security, application and operating system patching

 - Ensuring all infrastructure component, server and network devices, have up to date anti-virus application and tools installed

 - Maintaining, patching, upgrading and updating via managed ITIL Change Control procedures

 - Regularly conducting internal and external penetration tests and ensuring that outcomes are acted on appropriately and within required timeframes

-- Ensuring that Global Administration and Administrator accounts are closely monitored and reviewed on a weekly basis
+- Ensuring that Global Administration and Administrator accounts are closely monitored and reviewed

-- Enforcing security policies and taking appropriate action when any breach is detected or reported
+- Enforcing security policies and taking appropriate action when any breach is detected or reported.

 The organisation maintains the right to examine any system or device used in the course of our business, and to inspect any data held there.

 To ensure compliance with this policy, the volume of internet and network traffic, and the use and content of emails and visited internet sites, may be monitored.
 Specific content will not be monitored unless there is suspicion of improper use.

 It is the employee’s responsibility to report suspected breaches of security policy without delay to their line manager and to the ICT team.